systemsmedicine/Supermarket-environment-for-COVID-19-mitigation/README.md

-# Supermarket environment for COVID-19 mitigation
+# Supermarket simulation environment for COVID-19 mitigation

 This repository contains an agent-based modeling framework for the potential spread of SARS-CoV-2 in commercial establishments such as supermarkets.